KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-sudoku.md

 [Link to Sudoku Wikipedia article](https://en.wikipedia.org/wiki/Sudoku)

 The procedures to launch and finish a game require the execution of various methods (rpcs).
-To make the game more easy to start and finish for players who are not comfortable with the terminal, the Komodo team has created a Terminal User Interface (TUI).
+By it's design SudokuCC not supposing gaming process without GUI usage, because UNIX timestamp for each event of number input is needed to pass trough the SudokuCC RPC captcha protection.

-The following installation and walkthrough tutorials can assist the reader in testing Sudoku.
+The following installation and walkthrough tutorials can assist the reader in playing blockchain based Sudoku game.
 For more information, please reach out to our community on [Discord](https://komodoplatform.com/discord).
 The #cc-sudoku channel is available for questions and assistance.

 #### Sudoku CC Module Flow